 They enter the office to inquire about the details.
 The person they

-with the seller, and has a fiduciary responsibility to them.
-In
+the seller, a fiduciary responsibility to them.
+In other words, you

 In the spirit of consumer protection, many

-to disclose who they are working for at first contact with the
+disclose who they are working for at first contact with the buyer.

-buyer.
-Even so, many buyers slip information that weaken their
+Even so, many buyers slip information that weaken their leverage:

-conflict of interest.
-Traditional real estate companies may
+of interest.
+Traditional real estate companies may offer you something

 Dual Agency: Legal?
 Yes.